AlahmadiQ8/reptar-new/_posts/2017-04-12-common-algorithms-interview-questions.md

   - algorithms
 ---

-I was reviewing Sorting and Search Algorithms and figured I'd implment them all ES6 Syntax.
+I was reviewing [Sorting and Search Algorithms](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844) and figured I'd implment them
+JS ES6.
 This will be an open post where I'd regularly update it with more code snippets.
+Some of these are random puzzles I picked up from the internet.

 [[toc]]